 It was a sobering presentation and an important topic for anyone who is writing product documentation.

 So, what do you say to management when they push back about producing quality documentation?
 People Might Die.
 Or the company may be subject to a debilitating lawsuit.

 If you want to read more about forensic documentation and linguistics, check out Robert Shuy’s “Fighting over Words”.

 And, if you missed Joe’s sessions, I highly recommend watching the video recordings:

 - Part 1: Potential Business Costs of Skimping on Documentation

 - Part 2: Unhappy Customers are Just the Beginning

 Want to be notified when new sessions are scheduled so you can keep abreast of important topics like this?
-Sign up for the Single-Sourcing Solutions Mailing list and we’ll take care of that for you.
+Sign up for the Single-Sourcing Solutions Mailing list and never miss another.
+You can’t ask questions of a video.

 Featured image from FAA.gov